guaix-ucm/megaradrp/doc/keywords.rst

  I   NSPAXEL   644                       Number of spaxels I   NBUNDLES  92                        Number of fiber bundles S   INSMODE   LCB                       Name of active pseudo slit S   CONFID    'b7d35e7df0274fde..'
-Unique identicatod of the configuration
- *   WCS                                 The set of WCS keywords for the focal plane I   BUNnnn_P  0                         Priority of the target in this bundle S   BUNnnn_I  'unknown '                Name of the target S   BUNnnn_T  'UNASSIGNED'              Type of target ('STAR', 'SKY', 'TARGET', 'UNASSIGNED'
+Unique identificator of the configuration I   BUNnnn_P  0                         Priority of the target in this bundle S   BUNnnn_I  'unknown '                Name of the target S   BUNnnn_T  'UNASSIGNED'              Type of target ('STAR', 'SKY', 'TARGET', 'UNASSIGNED'